Table of Contents

 First Workable Plastic Magnet

-The world’s first-ever workable plastic magnet which works a room temperature is a contribution of a Pakistani organic chemist and polymer scientist, Mr. Naveed Zaidi.
+The world’s first-ever workable plastic magnet, which works at room temperature, is the contribution of a Pakistani organic chemist and polymer scientist, Mr. Naveed Zaidi.

 Converting Human Waste into Fuel

-Converting Human waste into a useful fuel is a great achievement for a country that has a limited supply of fuels.
+Converting Human waste into valuable fuel is an excellent achievement for a country with a limited fuel supply.

-Pakistani scientist Sohail Khan and his team came up with a lavatory that is able to convert human waste into charcoal and minerals.
+Pakistani scientist Sohail Khan and his team came up with a lavatory that can convert human waste into charcoal and minerals.
 These biological substances can then be used as fuels.

 Detection of Heavy Water Leaks in Nuclear Power Plants

-He has been praised all over the world for the development of the SMB probe to detect heavy water leaks in nuclear power plants.
+He has been praised worldwide for developing the SMB probe to detect heavy water leaks in nuclear power plants.

-Syed Amjad Hussain, another Pakistani scientist invented two surgical devices Pleuroperitoneal shunt and a Special endotracheal tube which changed the world of surgery.
+Syed Amjad Hussain, another Pakistani scientist, invented two surgical devices, a Pleurritoneal shunt and a unique endotracheal tube, which changed the surgical world.

-Dr. Hussain is a member of 17 professional organizations, 10 administrative positions, is a visiting professor at 12 universities throughout the world, and is a member of the editorial board of 6 medical journals.
+Dr. Hussain is a member of 17 professional organizations, holds ten administrative positions, is a visiting professor at 12 universities worldwide, and is a member of the editorial board of 6 medical journals.